nikitam25/2048-game/README.md

 # 2048-game
-The classic 2048 game made using python
+The classic 2048 game made using python.
+The program also uses the python random package and the tkinter package

 # UI